The Holocaust in the Independent State of Croatia: Help given by Croatians

 Over one hundred Croatians have been recognized as Righteous among the Nations.
 They include Žarko Dolinar and Mate Ujević.

 As of 1 February 2019, 118 Croatians have been honored with this title by Yad Vashem for saving Jews during World War II.

 One of the Righteous, Sister Amadeja Pavlović (28 January 1895 – 26 November 1971), was the Superior of the Croatian province of the Sisters of Mercy of the Holy Cross in Đakovo from 1943 to 1955.
 She rescued Zdenka Grunbaum, then a ten-year-old girl from Osijek; Grunbaum's family was killed in Đakovo.
 Grunbaum later moved to America, and started the initiative to have Pavlović recognized as Righteous Among the Nations.
 Pavlović was recognized as Righteous Among the Nations by Yad Vashem in 2008; Croatian president Stjepan Mesić attended the ceremony.

 47 people from Bosnia and Herzegovina have been recognized as Righteous among the Nations.

-According to Esther Gitman Archbishop Alojzije Stepinac rescued approximately 1000 converted Jews.
+According to Holocaust historian Esther Gitman, Croatian Archbishop Alojzije Stepinac rescued approximately 1000 converted Jews.